At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 Initial Investment

-However, if you want to also remove fluoride with the Berkey system, you’ll need 6 fluoride filters (each has a capacity of 500 gallons).
+However, if you want to remove fluoride with the Berkey system, you’ll need 6 fluoride filters (each has a capacity of 500 gallons).
 When you calculate the high cost of these filters, the price of your initial investment increases drastically.

 Ongoing Costs

 You’ll eventually need to buy replacement filters for your Berkey or Alexapure Pro.
-When you break it down by gallons treated, the Berkey and Alexapure filters cost almost the exact same.
+When you break it down by gallons treated, the Berkey and Alexapure filters cost almost the same.

 Initial Cost | Cost Per Replacement Filter | |